-The Town has the authority under Massachusetts General Law to expend amounts in excess of appropriations for snow & ice removal, overlay deficits and any court ordered judgments.
+The Town has the authority under Massachusetts General Law to expend amounts in excess of appropriations for snow and ice removal, overlay deficits and any court ordered judgments.
 Any such expenditure in the prior year must be raised on the subsequent year's tax levy.
-The Town had an overlay deficit of \$32,000 in FY15 totaling \$32,000.
+The Town has a snow removal deficit of \$1,500,000 from FY17, which is included in the FY18 proposed budget of the Department of Public Works.